 All these practices, and other meditative routines, can help us to become more aware of our “compassionate self”, as well as a compassion for others.
 Notice, for example, how not everything that happens is our fault.
 Do I have the wisdom to know the difference between the things within my influence, and the things that are not?

 When you read up on the CFT you will be informed about three systems humans use to manage their emotional states.
-This may be helpful in the design of safe your experiments.
+This is found in the next illustration.
+It may be helpful in the design of safe your experiments.
 The systems mentioned are:

 - the Threat system – where our motivation is to simply survive, attention is threat-focused, driven by fear, anxiety, thoughts of danger, and the fight or flight system.